sumup-oss/janos/README.md

 # Janos
-Janos is a K8s migration tool that update your manifests in order to be compatible with newer versions
+Janos is a K8s migration tool that update your manifests in order to be compatible with newer versions. __It does not work with Helm templates, just with pure yaml files.__

 [![License](https://img.shields.io/badge/license--lightgrey.svg)](https://github.com/sumup-oss/janos/LICENSE)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)